Hunter Biden Sex Tape, Misconduct Allegations Blasted As ‘Disinformation’

 A report claiming that Joe Biden’s son, Hunter Biden, was seen on video smoking crack cocaine and having sex with a woman has come under fire as “disinformation” and an attempt to sway the upcoming presidential election.

-On Wednesday, the New York Post published information reportedly recovered from a laptop connected to Hunter Biden that the paper said was left at a Delaware computer shop and never picked up.
-The shop owner reportedly gave copies of the files to Rudy Giuliani, a close adviser and lawyer for Donald Trump.
+On Wednesday, the New York Post published information reportedly recovered from a laptop connected to Hunter Biden that was left at a Delaware computer shop and never picked up.
+The shop owner purportedly gave copies of the files to Rudy Giuliani, a close adviser and lawyer for Donald Trump.

-The newspaper said that emails showed Hunter Biden discussing leveraging the connection to his father — then the vice president — in a bid to boost his own pay from a Ukrainian company.
-Critics of Joe Biden have claimed that he improperly interfered in Ukraine in order to help his son’s position, a charge that the former vice president has denied.
+The newspaper suggested that emails showed Hunter Biden discussing leveraging the connection to his father — then the vice president — in a bid to boost his own pay from a Ukrainian company.
+Critics of Joe Biden have claimed that he improperly interfered in Ukraine in order to help his son’s position, a charge that the current presidential candidate has denied.

-But one of the more bombshell claims said that the laptop contained video of Hunter Biden engaged in a sex act with an unidentified woman.
-The newspaper claimed that he could apparently be seen smoking crack cocaine.
+Yet, one of the more bombshell claims is the laptop contained video of Hunter Biden engaged in a sex act with an unidentified woman.
+The newspaper also alleged that he could apparently be seen smoking crack cocaine.

 The allegations have come under fire from many on the left, who blasted them as unfounded.
-MSNBC producer Kyle Griffin wrote that it appeared to be disinformation.
+MSNBC producer Kyle Griffin wrote that it appeared to be “disinformation.”

-“No one should link to or share that NY Post ‘report’.
+“No one should link to or share that NY Post ‘report.’
 You can discuss the obvious flaws and unanswerable questions in the report without amplifying what appears to be disinformation,” he tweeted.

 Others questioned the timing of the story.
 New York Times reporter Maggie Haberman noted that it was curious that none of the allegations raised by the newspaper were contained in recently released U.S. Senate findings on the allegations against the former vice president that uncovered no evidence of wrongdoing.